Financing Your Education

 - Top scholars will receive $18,000 annually.
 Students who have achieved a cumulative GPA of 3.5 (4.0 scale) and 27 or higher on the ACT (1210 SAT: CR +M) may earn additional scholarships through Augustana’s Distinguished Scholars program.

 - Institutional aid.
-The scholarships and grants that Augustana awards reduce your out-of-pocket costs.
+The scholarships and grants that Augustana awards reduces your out-of-pocket costs.
 Ninety-five percent of Augustana students receive institutional gift aid that does not have to be repaid.

 - Other financial assistance.
 Sixty-seven percent of Augustana students qualify for federal loans and grants, and federal work-study jobs on campus also supplement our students’ financial aid packages.